Bill Lester: Return to sports cars

 In 2008, Lester drove the No. 3 Riley Daytona Prototype for Southard Motorsports in the Grand-Am Rolex Sports Car Series, partnering with Shane Lewis.
 He moved to Orbit Racing for 2009, finishing third at the summer Daytona race.
 The next year, Lester moved to a new team in Starworks Motorsport driving the No. 7 BMW Riley for the full season, finishing seventeenth in points.

 For 2011, Lester moved to the GT category with Autohaus Motorsports and their Chevrolet Camaro team.
 On May 14, 2011, Lester made sports car history by becoming the first African-American driver to win in any Grand-Am division.
 Fittingly, Lester won at the Virginia International Raceway, located close to the home of NASCAR's first African-American winner, Wendell Scott.

 Personal life

 Lester's father is William A. Lester.

-In 1984, he earned a Bachelor of Science degree in EECS from the University of California, Berkeley.
+In 1984, Lester earned a Bachelor of Science degree in EECS from the University of California, Berkeley.
 Fresh out of college, he worked at Hewlett-Packard for 15 years before deciding to focus full-time on auto racing.

 Lester lives in Windermere, Florida with his wife Cheryl, and their sons William Alexander IV (Alex) and Austin Richard.

-He published an autobiography, Winning in Reverse, in February 2021.
+Lester published an autobiography, Winning in Reverse, in February 2021.